garys-esri/geodev-dc-labs/runtime-workshop/exercises/iOS/Swift/Exercise 1 Map and Scene.md

     - In the **Attributes** inspector, under **Button**, delete the **Title** text, set the **Image** to be `three_d`, and set the **Background** to be `gray_background`.
     - In the **Size** inspector, change the button’s width and height to 50x50.
 Under **Autoresizing**, pin the button to the lower-right corner (instead of the default upper-left corner).

 1. Run your app.
-Verify that a button appears in the lower-right corner of the app, even when you resize the window:
+Verify that a button appears in the lower-right corner of the app, even when you rotate the device:

     ![Blank app with button](01-blank-app-with-button.png)